syncfusion-content/ember-docs/emberjs/FileExplorer/Getting-Started.md

 {% endraw %}
 {% endhighlight %}

-* Use the below code in `default.js` in routes folder to bind the model to the FileExplorer .
+* Use the below code in `default.js` in routes folder to bind the model to the FileExplorer.

 {% highlight html %}
 {% raw %}